cap-js/docs/java/migration.md

 CAP Java 3.0 no longer supports @sap/cds-dk ^7.

+### Removed feature `cds-feature-event-hub`

+The feature `cds-feature-event-hub` has been removed.
+The successor of this feature is the OSS plugin https://github.com/cap-java/cds-feature-event-hub.

 ### Changes in goal `generate` of the `cds-maven-plugin`

 1. Removed already deprecated properties: